gotchoices/MyCHIPs/doc/learn-protocol.md

 A site containing multiple users in its database has knowledge of all the connections between its users.
 In some cases, it may be able to find a suitable lift route using only these local connections.
-More commonly, it will be necessary to obtain the cooperation of other sites to perform a meaningful lift.
+More commonly, we will call [chipNet ](https://github.com/gotchoices/ChipNet) to obtain the cooperation of other sites to perform a lift.
-Discovery of lift pathways is accomplished by the [chipNet module](https://github.com/gotchoices/ChipNet).

 Upon finding one or more routes, ChipNet will return a structure containing these paths.
 The originator process will select the preferred route and continue on to execute the lift.